-Today our team was strengthened by the first ambassador from Russia.
+Today our team was strengthened by the first correspondent from Russia.
 Her name is Daria Sokolova, studying at the Russian State Hydrometeorological University (RSHU).
 As a student and as a member of our platform she has the ambition to help solve new problems related to hydrology and ecology.
 Daria Sokolova will assist us to unroll Cool Down The Planet.
-This means: help us find suitable subjects for video projects in her country.
+This means: help us find suitable subjects to be featured in her country.
 We first asked her to answer some questions.

 Daria, can you introduce yourself?

 My name is Daria Sokolova, an undergraduate student from Russian State Hydrometeorological University (RSHU).
 I am majoring in Hydrology Science and Engineering, equipped with knowledge concerning forecasting and modelling rainfall flash floods in poorly studied basins.
 I’ve always had an interest in environmental protection, sustainable development and their interaction with hydrology.